kurijlj/octave_mallab_projects/work_in_progress/FoV_elements/README.md

    git clone [repository_url]
    ```

-2. Navigate to the `src/` directory to explore and utilize the algorithms
+2. Navigate to the `FoV_Elements/` directory to explore and utilize the
-implemented for FoV manipulation.
+algorithms implemented for FoV manipulation.

-3. If you're interested in testing the algorithms, navigate to the `tests/`
+3. If you're interested in testing the algorithms, execute `Test_Fov_Elements.m`
-directory and run the test suite to ensure the accuracy and reliability of the
-functions.

-## Contribution

-Contributions to this subproject are welcome!
-If you have improvements, bug
-fixes, or additional functionalities to propose, feel free to submit a pull
-request.
-Please ensure that any new code is adequately tested and follows the
-coding conventions established in the project.

-Let's work together to enhance the FoV Elements subproject and make it a
-powerful toolkit for Field of View manipulation and analysis!

-Happy coding! 🚀🔬
+from within Octave/Matlab environment.